 Years ago, while pursuing education and a change of environment, we met in Charlotte, fell in love, and were married within seven months.
 About two years in, we received an opportunity from a family friend to run a small short-order restaurant in Virginia and after desperately trying to defeat the odds of two inexperienced people running a business in their early twenties, we closed the doors.
-We knew that one day we would have a second chance to right all the wrong business decisions we had made.
+We knew that one day we would have a second chance to right all the wrong business decisions we made.
 Black Nile is that chance.

 Six years ago, we returned to a NYC different from the Brooklyn and Bronx we’d grown up in.
 A city that we had left while young, confused, and ambitious now seemed unfamiliar.
 Buildings were taller than they’d ever been outside of Manhattan.
 Some people were packing up south for a new start, some people were moving in who would’ve never considered it in the past, and some people sat stagnant with little hope and even less direction.
-We returned motivated to make a mark in our city in our own way.
+We returned motivated to make a mark in our city, our way.